 From this equation it is clear that the axial gradient of one coil pair adds with the radial gradient of the other coil pairs in both the x- and y-axis.
 However, in the z-axis, both radial fields generated by the individual pair subtract from each other.
 Thus, if both coils are the same and have identical gradients, $1.5\alpha_x = 1.5\alpha_y = \alpha{tot}$ , a zero magnetic field is created along the z-axis.
 The individual and combined effect of the coils for all spatial dimensions can be clearly seen on examination of figure 4(a).
-In this case equation 1 becomes $B{tot} = \alpha{tot}(x,y,0)$ which is of the same format as the standard 2-D MOT coils.
-Given that the coils are circular and much shorter, these coils are more efficient in terms of power consumption due to a reduced resistance.
+In this case equation 1 becomes $B{tot} = \alpha{tot} (x, y, 0)$ which is of the same format as the standard 2-D MOT coils.
 Contour plots of the magnetic field can be seen in figure 4 (b), where the zero magnetic field along the z-axis can be clearly seen in the z-x plot and the spherical quadrupole field can be seen in the x-y plot.